HarmonicTons/ts-algebraic-types/README.md

 ```

 # Handle a nominal type
 You should use `as` as less as possible.
-Instead use a type handler by declaring the business rule associated to the nominal type.
+Instead use a type handler by declaring the business rule associated to your nominal type.